sscholbe/heli-predict/README.md

 ## ToDo's

-This model is still imperfect, but it is already very performant and shows promising results in practice.
-However, predicting a trajectory also means predicting the pilot's future actions.
-Thus it might be wiser to have a statistical model (i.e., to introduce non-determinism) that represents multiple possible future movements.
-Yet, this is my first big machine learning project, and I surely will improve it when I learn new methods at ETH.
+This model is still imperfect but is already very performant and shows promising results in practice.
+However, predicting a trajectory also means predicting the pilot's future actions; thus, it might be wiser to represent the movement as a statistical model.
+We could introduce stochasticity by relying on a latent variable to learn the underlying feature distribution, where the features could be, for example, the pilot's input actions on the vehicle.